New Documentary Remembers Standing Rock in Beauty and Catastrophe

 The images and activities of the people being filmed tell their own story.

-The film’s second section is both breathtaking and essential.
+The film’s second section, directed by James Spione, is both breathtaking and essential.
 Without narration, the images and activities of the people being filmed tell their own story, and the footage provides a haunting sense of what it was like to be on the ground in Standing Rock, during that sprawling movement moment.

 As someone who was deeply connected to these events but not a long term resident of the camps, I was grateful for the moments captured in Part II.
 During a sequence where Water Protectors knelt in prayer on Backwater Bridge, I could feel the holiness of the moment, and I could even remember how the cold air felt in my throat as I walked on that bridge.